onesimus-systems/dandelion/README.md

 Chrome Extension for Cheesto
 ----------------------------

-**This plugin does not work with version 6... yet**

-~~I've also taken the time to develop a small Chrome extension that can be utilized with any Dandelion v5+ installation.
+I've also taken the time to develop a small Chrome extension that can be utilized with any Dandelion v5+ installation.
 The extension can be install from the [Chrome Store](https://chrome.google.com/webstore/detail/cheesto-user-status/npggfenlbmepblpeenickeifmiionmli) and is free and released under the GPL v3 like Dandelion.
-The source is available on [GitHub](https://github.com/dragonrider23/Cheesto-Chrome).~~
+The source is available on [GitHub](https://github.com/dragonrider23/Cheesto-Chrome).

 Release Notes
 -------------